audiotool/manual/manuals/editor/working_with_audio.rst

 From this view, you can drag the regions around and change their length.
-To see a more detailed view of the audio, doube clikc a region to see the waveform.
+To see a more detailed view of the audio, double clikc a region to see the waveform.

 .. figure:: /images/audio_regions_numbered.png